Juanbertinetti/JuanBertinetti/README.md

 <a href="https://www.linkedin.com/in/juan-cruz-bertinetti-6372141ba/">Linkedin</a>
 <!--
 **Juanbertinetti/JuanBertinetti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+My name is Juan Cruz Bertinetti.
+I'm a software engineering student living in Cordoba, Argentina.

 Here are some ideas to get you started: